magb7/snake-react-app/README.md

 ## Time spent

 - The basics of the game were developed in one day (~ 7 hours).
-- The web site around the game : ~ 9 hours so far
+- The web site around the game : ~ 12 hours so far
+- Wireframe : 2 and half hours

 ## Features in development/ improvements